-However, several terms referring to replacement products for milk are in general use.
-In this assessment, 'milk substitute' is FSANZ's preferred term, but other terms such as 'milk alternative' have been used in accordance with the source of the information.
-For example, when referring to consumers' perceptions of the milk alternative market, milk from mammals other than cows (goat and sheep) are included as well as plant-based milk substitutes.
-Table 3 shows the different terminology that has been used.
+There are a number of terms used to describe milk and its substitutes that are in general use within industry and elsewhere.
+For the purposes of this approval report, 'milk substitute' refers to replacement products for milk.
+However, such products are also described in this report as a 'milk alternative' when required by the context.
+Examples include: when responding to a submitter who has used a term other than 'milk substitute'; or when referring to consumers' perceptions of the milk alternative market, milk from mammals other than cows (goat and sheep) are included as well as plant-based milk substitutes.
+Table 3 shows the different terminology that has been used in this approval report.